Freakwill/brainyquote/README.md

 ## Individuation

 Write it down into `quotes.yaml`, if you find a good quote.
+The widget will print it when offline.

 Set topic what you like in `quote.py`